List of content you will read in this article:

 Nowadays, government censorship and geoblocking restrict you from accessing the content you want.
-In addition, we hear news about another Internet privacy scandal almost every week.
+In addition, almost every week, we hear news about multiple internet privacy scandals all over the globe.
 If you wish to browse freely and securely, a VPN server comes in handy.

 Proxy means "a representative".
 It works as an intermediary between your device and the rest of the internet.
 When your device sends a request, a proxy intercepts it and checks whether it has requested data in the cache.

 - To hide your IP.
-Same as a VPN, a proxy server can be used to avoid geo-blocking, check regional targeting and access restricted resources.
+Same as a VPN, a proxy server can be used to avoid geo-blocking, check regional targeting, and access restricted resources.

 - To take control of your local network.
-If you are an employer, school principal or run a cybercafe, set up a proxy between your company's network and the rest of the Internet.
-This way you can control resources that your users are allowed to access.
+If you are an employer, school principal, or run a cybercafe, set up a proxy between your company's network and the rest of the internet.
+This way, you can control resources that your users are allowed to access.

 - To save bandwidth and speed up requests.
 Since a proxy caches content, it can significantly reduce bandwidth by serving cached content for frequently requested data.

-- A reverse proxy can be also used as a load balancer to protect your main service from going down during load spikes.
+- A reverse proxy can also be used as a load balancer to protect your main service from going down during load spikes.

 A proxy server does not encrypt traffic from your device.
-So, if you wish to explore the Internet securely, your choice is a VPN server.
-Any proxy server will be fine for avoiding blocks, even a free one (just remember that if you want to protect your privacy, a free proxy is as helpful as a tinfoil hat).
-For more advanced proxy usage you will need to have a server with root access (a VPS or a dedicated server).
-A proxy server does not require many resources, that’s why you can save money and set up a proxy on a VPS.
+So, if you wish to explore the internet securely, your choice is a VPN server.
+Any proxy server will be fine for avoiding blocks, even a free one (just remember that a free proxy is as helpful as a tinfoil hat).

+You will need to have a server with root access (a VPS or a dedicated server).
+A proxy server does not require many resources.
+That's why you can save money and set up a proxy on a VPS.

 This is a question that is nearly impossible to answer with just a simple number.
 VPS prices vary greatly based on which service provider you choose and the physical configuration of the server (if the chosen provider allows for such customization).

 As a rule of thumb, a Virtual Private Server will have different costs depending on its configuration.
-At MonoVM, we have four different types of VPS services.
+At Monovm, we have four different types of VPS services.